jptboy/dockerexample/README.md

     - refresh your browser, or go to `localhost:8080/gettasks` to check if the task got deleted

 - Use postman or insomnia `sudo snap install insomnia` for POST and DELETE request
+    - to run insomnia type `insomnia` in terminal

 # FULLY WORKING REST-API WITH ITS OWN MONGODB INSTANCE BUILT!